Rights of Recipients

 - Know how your financial aid will be disbursed.

 - Accept or decline any of your financial aid awards.

 - Know the tuition and financial aid repayment and refund policies.

 - Know the hours, job duties, rate of pay and how and when pay is received if offered a Federal Work Study job.

 - How the Office of Financial Aid determines whether you are making satisfactory academic progress, and what happens if you are not.

 - You have the right to receive a full and clear explanation of financial aid decisions.

 - Know you have the right to submit a written appeal requesting reconsideration of your financial aid eligibility.
-If there has been a substantial loss of family income or benefits since you filed your FAFSA, you should contact the Gateway Financial Aid Office and request a Special Circumstances Form.
+If there has been a substantial loss of family income or benefits since you filed your FAFSA, you should contact the Gateway Financial Aid Office to discuss the submission of a Recalculation Request Form.

 Responsibilities of All Aid Recipients

-As a student receiving financial aid at Gateway, you have certain legal responsibilities to:
+As a student receiving financial aid at Gateway, you have certain responsibilities to: